The healing process

 In TCM, a treatment of any kind will trigger a series of processes designed to remind the body’s various functions of the work they need to do.
 In simple terms, this treatment (acupuncture, herbal decoction, etc.) will either energize or disperse the Qi, depending on the imbalance diagnosed.

 Basically, Chinese energetics considers fatigue to be indicative of an imbalance in Qi (vital energy).
-After therapy, either the patient feels better, or the body’s intense internal work will cause fatigue, which can sometimes be significant, while the body is rebalanced.
+After therapy, either the patient feels better, or the body’s intense internal work will cause temporary fatigue.

 The healing process also has an impact on the emotions, and can generate frustration, irritability and even sadness (pessimism).
 It is therefore important to preserve one’s emotional and affective environment to avoid too many emotional excesses.